phR0ze/arcologout/README.md

 ---

 # Backlog <a name="backlog"/></a>
-* Decouple BetterScreenLock from arcologout
-* The hot key for the options should always be visible to avoid bouncing and flickering
 * Text is not being accounted for in the visual weight on the screen.
 We need to adjust everything up

 # Changelog <a name="changelog"/></a>
+* The hot key for the options should always be visible to avoid bouncing and flickering
+* Removed lock, cancel, settings to clean up the display
+* Decouple BetterScreenLock from arcologout